kamal-choudhary/nextjs-tldraw-editor/README.md

 # Clone repository
 git clone https://github.com/kamal-choudhary/nextjs-tldraw-editor.git

+# Change into the project directory
+cd nextjs-tldraw-editor

 # Create env file (.env.development.local) in the root directory
 # Note: This file was attached in the email to Talent Director: Lucia Perez